anchitaaghag/Codon-Optimization-for-Biopharming/README.md

 The code in this project can be used ...

-1) To optimize the codon of input protein sequences by using the codon optimization tool here.
+1) To optimize the codon of input protein sequences by using the codon optimization tool [here](https://github.com/anchitaaghag/Codon-Optimization-for-Biopharming/blob/7642f9d98bfbd7849428a40c6a0da9663a253adf/Codon_Optimization_Tool/Codon_Optimization_Script.R).

 2) To translate given protein sequence(s) into corresponding DNA sequence(s) via the the Reverse_Translate() function.
-For example by loading the Reverse_Translate.R function file using the following line of code:
+For example by loading the [Reverse_Translate.R function file](https://github.com/anchitaaghag/Codon-Optimization-for-Biopharming/blob/7642f9d98bfbd7849428a40c6a0da9663a253adf/Codon_Optimization_Tool/Reverse_Translate_Function.R) using the following line of code:

 ```
 source("Reverse_Translate_Function.R")
 ```
-3) To create a codon usage table from coding sequencies in NCBI database.
-For example by adapting the code here to you species of interest.
+3) To create a codon usage table from coding sequences in NCBI database.
+For example by adapting the code [here](https://github.com/anchitaaghag/Codon-Optimization-for-Biopharming/blob/7642f9d98bfbd7849428a40c6a0da9663a253adf/Create_Custom_Codon_Usage/Build_Codon_Usage_Table.R) to your species of interest.

 ## Prerequisites/Dependencies